King Inaugurates New Public Security Officers Club

 The Ghamadan-based club is the fourth Public Security club, and includes hotel rooms, halls for seminars, workshops and celebrations, in addition to sports and health facilities.

-In the club courtyard, His Majesty also inspected the PSD's newest vehicles, including firefighting and ambulance bikes, which have been equipped with the latest technology, and modified to suit the requirements of security, intelligence and emergency response teams.
+In the club courtyard, His Majesty also inspected the PSD's newest vehicles, including firefighting and ambulance bikes, which have been equipped with the latest technology, and modified to suit the requirements of security, intelligence and emergency response teams, the statement said.

-Amman, April 13 (Petra) -- His Majesty King Abdullah II, the Supreme Commander of the Jordan Armed Forces-Arab Army, inaugurated on Sunday the new Public Security Officers Club in Ghamadan, according to a royal court statement.

-During a meeting with Public Security Directorate (PSD) Director Maj.
-Gen. Obeidallah Maaytah and a number of PSD directors and leaders, His Majesty expressed pride in the PSD and its personnel and their efforts to maintain national security and uphold the rule of law.

 Legal Disclaimer: